pagkly/Zed/Investopedia3/What Does Jitney Mean.md

 What Does Jitney Mean?
 ## What Is a Jitney?

-In finance, the term jitney refers to a [broker](https://www.investopedia.com/terms/b/brokerage-company.asp) that does not have direct access to an [exchange](https://www.investopedia.com/terms/e/exchange.asp) and therefore relies on another broker with exchange access in order to execute their trades.
+In finance, the term jitney refers to a [[broker]](https://www.investopedia.com/terms/b/brokerage-company.asp) that does not have direct access to an [[exchange]](https://www.investopedia.com/terms/e/exchange.asp) and therefore relies on another broker with exchange access in order to execute their trades.

-The term can also be used to refer to a type of [market manipulation](https://www.investopedia.com/terms/m/manipulation.asp) in which brokers trade securities back and forth with one-another in order to earn [commissions](https://www.investopedia.com/terms/c/commission.asp) and artificially produce the appearance of high [trading volume](https://www.investopedia.com/terms/v/volume.asp).
+The term can also be used to refer to a type of [[market manipulation]](https://www.investopedia.com/terms/m/manipulation.asp) in which brokers trade securities back and forth with one-another in order to earn [[commissions]](https://www.investopedia.com/terms/c/commission.asp) and artificially produce the appearance of high [[trading volume]](https://www.investopedia.com/terms/v/volume.asp).

 ### Key Takeaways